Hiking the Length of Madeira: Route and Logisitics

 The Route

-I had initially planned to follow a Madeira Ultra Marathon route and downloaded a GPX file to follow.
+I had initially planned to walk the Madeira Ultra Marathon route and downloaded a GPX file.
 It soon became apparent that there were more scenic paths to follow.
-The best routes on the island are designated PR status, these were on my map and also in a booklet the Tourist Information office in Funchal had given me, so I adapted my route to follow these.
+The best routes on the island are designated PR status, these were on my map and also in a booklet the tourist information office in Funchal had given me, so I adapted my route to follow these.

 I walked the route from Porto Moniz in the west to Machico in the east.
 I’d consider walking in the other direction for the sole reason of the tunnels on PR17 which have a very narrow path following the levada - more on those in a moment - where it’s difficult to pass anyone coming in the opposite direction.
 Most people walk these tunnels in the east to west direction so if you are walking west to east like I did I’d recommend walking this section very early or late to avoid day hikers.